These borekitas are a traditional Sephardic recipe made with pastry dough and ample cheese filling.

 Regardless of whether you consider yourself a diva of homemade pastry dough or not, some days you’re just not up to the task.
-But you can still have your borekitas—that is, your itty bitty borekas.
+But you can still have something similar to borekitas.
 Just purchase a package of frozen all-butter puff pastry (shhhhhhh!), roll it out ever so slightly on a lightly floured surface, and pretend nothing’s amiss.
 Don’t forget to toss the pastry package in the trash before guests invade the kitchen.

 - Quick Glance